aaronc/freactive/DOM.md

 **Explanation:**

-If you already understand [hiccup syntax](https://github.com/weavejester/hiccup#syntax) and Clojure's `atom`, you're 90% there.
-In freactive, make sure you use freactive's reactive `atom` which allows derefs to be captured by an enclosing reactive expression (this is exactly the same idea as in reagent).
-We just need to introduce one additional concept - the macro `rx` (for reactive expression).
+If you already understand [hiccup syntax](https://github.com/weavejester/hiccup#syntax) and Clojure's `atom`, you're 90% of the way to understanding freactive.
+In freactive, instead of Clojure's atom, you should use freactive's reactive `atom` which allows derefs to be captured by an enclosing reactive expression (this is exactly the same idea as in reagent).

 **The `rx` macro**: the `rx` macro returns an `IDeref` instance (can be `deref`'ed with `@`) whose value is the body of the expression.
 This value gets updated when (and only when) one of the dependencies captured in its body (reactive `atom`s, other `rx`'s and also things like `cursor`s) gets "invalidated".
 (Pains were taken to make this invalidation process as efficient and configurable as possible.)